 Transferable Development Rights (TDRs)

 Transferable Development Rights are a way of transferring air rights without a zoning lot merger.
 TDRs are useful for transferring floor area between properties that are not touching.
 Applying TDRs is far less common and much more complicated than a zoning lot merger.
-That is why they are typically used in cases of landmark properties or in certain special zoning districts.

 NYC Air Rights and Zoning